crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 > the last man to leave the ship, and is ready if
 > need be to go down with his ship.

+Fortunately it seems that most causes no longer require the loyal to die in the pursuit of their loyalty.
+Causes whose loyal adherents we are more likely to encounter in our modern quotidian routines include veganism, free speech, Falun Gong, fitness, and queer rights.

+### Loyalty in politics

-He does, however, go in-depth with one political example: William Lenthall, who was England's Speaker of the House in 1642.
+Royce does examine one historical example in some depth: the actions of William Lenthall, who was England's Speaker of the House in 1642.
-When King Charles I famously demanded he reveal the locations of dissenting parliamentarians,[^five members] Lenthall's response was this:
+When King Charles I famously demanded Lenthall reveal the whereabouts of five dissenting parliamentarians, Lenthall's response was this:[^five members]

 > Your Majesty, I am the Speaker of this House, and, being such, I have neither eyes to see nor tongue to speak save as this House shall command; and I humbly beg your Majesty's pardon if this is the only answer that I can give to your Majesty.

-The Speaker's refusal to compromise the requirements of his office epitomises "personal dignity greater than kingship, the dignity that any loyal man, great or humble, possesses whenever he speaks and acts in the service of his cause."
+The Speaker's refusal to compromise the requirements of his office epitomises "personal dignity greater than kingship," dignity that "any loyal man, great or humble, possesses whenever he speaks and acts in the service of his cause."

-I'd like to add a few more-modern examples to this fine one.

 [^five members]: This was known as the the [five members](https://en.wikipedia.org/wiki/Five_Members) incident.

-### Loyalty in politics

 Loyalty in politics is often confused with faithfulness to the agenda of an individual or party.
-While loyalty to a political party can satisfy Royce's criteria, one is obliged to continually assess whether the party is a worthy cause (using the principle of loyalty to loyalty).
+While loyalty to a political party _can_ very well satisfy Royce's criteria, one is obliged to continually assess whether the party is a worthy cause (using the principle of loyalty to loyalty).
-It may be that the party line becomes too self-serving to remain truly superpersonal, or that the party's aims seem to result in the decrease of loyalty in the world.
+It may be that the party line becomes too self-serving to remain truly superpersonal, or that the party aims to oppress the expression of loyalty in some other group.

 [This article][slate] from Slate paints a perfect picture of broken loyalty in politics: